HEDIDIN/DocumentDB-REST/README.md

 * List attachments
 * Delete attachments
 * Replace a stored procedure
-* List stored procedures
 * Delete a stored procedure
 * Query stored procedures
+* Security for accessing the API

+### Future Functionality ###

 * Enumeration of stored procedures to select from for Execute a stored procedure.
-  This should be a drop down list on the API Docs
+   * This should be a drop down list on the API Docs
-* Security for accessing the API

 ## Configure Swagger ##